-In the event a new facility is to be constructed, the Board shall appoint a committee to consider names for the new facility and shall submit a list of not less than three names for the Board's consideration.
+In the event a new facility is to be constructed, the Board shall, as a whole, consider names for the new facility.

 In the event the board receives a proposal to "rename" an existing facility, the Superintendent shall work with district administration and make a recommendation for the Board's consideration.